swarmdb/swarmdb.github.io/_posts/2014-08-27-offline-is-async.md

 its API response one minute late.
 When a connection is "bad", the app may receive its response ten seconds late.
 Is it that much different?
 Whether we are formally "online" or "offline" does not really matter.
-If the app's state changes before we get a response to our request, then we are asynchronous.
+If the state changes before we get a response to our request, then we *are* asynchronous.
 The RPC/HTTP world tries hard to conceal that fact, but concealing only works that far.

-Asynchrony is pretty much everywhere in this worlds and it affects everything.
+Asynchrony is pretty much everywhere in this world and it affects everything.
 In that regard, I recall a nice chat with a customer:

 > C: You did a really good job optimizing the app last week! <br/>